nureon22/flexy-components/docs/content/components/menu.md

 {{< example example=menu-4 >}}

+### Context Menu

+You can also use FlexyMenu as a context menu by adding the `flexy-menu--contextmenu` CSS class name.
+The context menu will open on right-click at the near of the cursor.
+Submenus cannot be context menus.

+{{< example example=menu-5 >}}

 ## Accessibility

 Flexy menus are fully compatible with WAI-ARIA keyboard navigation standards.

 Refer to the [W3C Menu Accessibility Guidelines](https://www.w3.org/WAI/ARIA/apg/patterns/menubar/#keyboardinteraction).

 ## Customization